Ezo red fox: Ecology

 Ezo red foxes range widely from grassland to alpine belts in Hokkaido.
-They eat mainly rats, mountain hares, birds and insects.
-They also eat fruit and nuts in autumn.
-They have been observed feeding on the placenta of cattle in pastures or at disposal facilities.
+They eat mainly small mammals (such as voles, mice, rats or mountain hares), birds, and insects.
+They also eat fruit and nuts in autumn and scavenge e.g. on deer carcasses.
+Furthermore, they have been observed feeding on the placenta of cattle in pastures or at disposal facilities.
 Some individuals feed on the street in urban areas and tourist spots.